scionproto/scion/TESTING.md

 see `docker/README.md`.

 ### Per-app Docker
-It's possible to run every service instance in it's own docker container.
+It's possible to run every service instance in its own docker container.
 When creating the topology, specify the `-d` flag.
-To run the integration tests in this setup, run `./integration/integration.sh -d tester`.

 If you want to use `docker-compose` commands, `./tools/dc` might be helpful.